 Okay, so that’s how important the explanation of the psychologically distressed, guilt-ridden human condition is.
 That dignifying understanding is the only thing that can really alleviate the suffering in the world!

 I now want to present the redeeming and psychologically healing explanation of the human condition that I’m saying is fully accountable and therefore true, and which is presented fully in FREEDOM.
-(The explanation was introduced in F. Essay 5, and there’s also a brief summary of it in Chapter 1 of FREEDOM, a fuller explanation in Chapter 3 — and a presentation of it in Part 2 of the summary booklet, Transform Your Life And Save The World.)
+[The explanation was introduced in , and there’s also a fuller explanation in .]

 To provide this explanation, I’ll use a simple analogy.

 Now, if sufficiently developed, this ability to understand and make sense of experience, of cause and effect, means you can then understand/reason how experiences are related; you can become conscious.
 So presumably this huge ‘association cortex’, as it is called, in our head that associates or compares information and by so doing is able to make sense of experience, became, in our case, sufficiently developed for us to become fully conscious.
+[See for the explanation of how consciousness emerged in humans.]
 At that point, it follows that we humans would have been able to take control from our instincts for the management of our lives because now that we can understand how the world works, we can reason with ourselves how to do things.
 In other words, at a certain point, when we became conscious, we must have challenged our original instinctive orientations for the management of our lives.
-And if we think about that, it makes sense that there must have been a clash between these two aspects of ourselves — between our gene-based instinctive learning/orientating system and our newer conscious mind that could understand the world.
+And if we think about that, it makes sense that there must have been a clash between these two aspects of ourselves—between our gene-based instinctive learning/orientating system and our newer conscious mind that could understand the world.